-If you're travelling with medication, make sure it's legal in the countries you're visiting by contacting the relevant foreign mission in Australia.
+If you're travelling with medication, make sure it's legal in the countries you're visiting by contacting the relevant embassy or consulate in Australia.

-If you need to travel with large quantities of medication, it's good practice to separate the quantity between your luggage in case bags go missing.
+If you need to travel with large quantities of medication, it's good practice to divide portions among different pieces of your luggage in case bags go missing.
 Keep all medication in the original, labelled container to avoid customs problems.

-If you have to inject your medication, it may be preferable to carry your own needles and syringes if it's allowed in the countries you're visiting.
+If you have to inject your medication, it may be preferable to carry your own needles and syringes if permissible in the countries you're visiting.
 If you buy needles and syringes overseas, ensure they are sealed and sterile.

 If you wear glasses, take along a spare pair and/or a copy of the prescription so that they can be replaced more easily if lost or broken.